Exploring the abyss in Kleene's computability theory: Main results

 For items \eqref{cli7} and \eqref{cli8}, note that $f$ as in \eqref{penny} is Riemann integrable with Riemann integral zero.
 Any $x\in [0,1]$ with $f(x)=0$ satisfies $x\not \in A$, i.e.\ a Cantor realiser is obtained in both cases.

 Finally, for the final sentence, one readily verifies that for $f$ as in \eqref{penny}, we have $\osc_{f}(x)=f(x)$ for all $x\in [0,1]$, essentially by definition.
-Thus, the final sentence (trivially) follows and we are done. \end{proof} To show that $\exists^{3}$ computes the functionals in Theorem \ref{plonkook2}, it suffices to implement the associated proofs from the literature, which is left as an exercise to the reader.
-To our surprise, functions that are their own oscillation functionn like $f$ in \eqref{penny}, are studied in the mathematical literature (\cite{kosten}).
+Thus, the final sentence (trivially) follows and we are done. \end{proof} To show that $\exists^{3}$ computes the functionals in Theorem \ref{plonkook2}, it suffices to implement the associated proofs from the literature.
+As an example, \cite{bors}*{Lemma 3} implies that a cliquish function $f:\R\di \R$ is the sum of two quasi-continuous functions.
+The latter are explicitly constructed in terms of $C_{f}$, a countable dense subset $E$ of the latter, and $d(x, \overline{E})$, the distance function to the closure of $E$.
+Essentially by definition, $\exists^{3}$ suffices to construct all the foregoing.

+To our surprise, functions that are their own oscillation function like $f$ in \eqref{penny}, are studied in the mathematical literature (\cite{kosten}).
 We also have the following important corollary for the (slightly) smaller class of simply continuous functions. \begin{cor} The results for item \eqref{cli2} from Theorem \ref{plonkook2} remain valid if we restrict inputs to \emph{simply continuous} functions. \end{cor} \begin{proof} Fix $A\subset [0,1]$ and $Y:[0,1]\di \N$ such that the latter is injective on the former, i.e.\ $A$ is countable.
 Use $\mu^{2}$ to remove any rationals from $A$ if necessary and let $(q_{n})_{n\in \N}$ be a fixed enumeration of $\Q\cap [-1, 1]$.
 Now define $\tilde{A}\subset (0,1)$ as follows: $y\in \tilde{A}$ if and only if there is $q\in \Q\cap [-1,1]$ and $n\in \N$ such that \be \textstyle y+q\in A\wedge Y(y+q)=n\wedge \frac{1}{2^{n+1}}\leq y < \frac{1}{2^{n}} \ee \textbf{and} the number $q$ is the rational with minimal index in the enumeration $(q_{n})_{n\in \N}$ satisfying \eqref{iki}.
 By definition, the closure of $\tilde{A}$ is included in $\tilde{A}\cup \{0\}$, i.e.\ the set $\tilde{A}$ is nowhere dense.
 By contrast, the closure of $A$ could well be $[0,1]$, which is not suitable for the rest of the proof.
 Indeed, define $\tilde{f}:[0,1]\di \R$ as follows: \be \tilde{f}(x):=